juliospn/Bitcoin-Indicator-Alert/readme.md

 #### Status: Developing ⚠️

-#### This is a browser extension that allows users to monitor Binance's funding rate indicator and receive alerts for overbought and oversold conditions.
-Additionally, the extension is capable of alerting users to ultra-high volumes with small price fluctuations and allows for setting price hit alarms.
+#### This is a browser extension that allows users to monitor some important Bitcoin indicators and receive alerts for overbought and oversold conditions.

 ## Features
-+ Monitor Binance's funding rate indicator
++ Monitor Binance's funding rate indicator and NUPL
 + Receive alerts for overbought and oversold conditions
-+ Set price hit alarms
++ Monitor your average price on Bitcoin purchases
-+ Receive alerts for ultra-high volumes with small price fluctuations
++ Learn about the long-term DCA Counterflow strategy for Bitcoin

 ## Installation
 To install the extension, follow these steps: